Minnie Ripperton

 In 1969, she recorded the solo album "Come To My Garden," which was released in 1971, then "Perfect Angel" and "Adventures in Paradise" in 1974 and 1975.
 The following year, Riperton announced that she had been diagnosed with breast cancer and had undergone a modified mastectomy.
 Her "experience" (as she referred to her illness) would give her yet another reason for her life ... lending her celebrity and compassion for others to become a spokesperson for breast cancer awareness, the need for self-examination, and the benefit of early detection.

-Within weeks after her surgery, she appeared for the taping of the Ebony Music Awards.
-When she received her "Ebby," she later revealed, she was overcome by knowing how lucky she was to have made it through her and her family's ordeal.
+Within weeks of her surgery, she appeared for the taping of the Ebony Music Awards.
+When she received her "Ebby," she later revealed, she was overcome by the realization of how lucky she was to have made it through her and her family's ordeal.

-Riperton continued on a crusade to get the word out to as many women as possible.
+Riperton continued on a crusade to reach as many women as possible.
 Since tennis was her game, you would find her at almost all the celebrity tournaments for charity.
-1977, President Jimmy Carter presented her with the American Cancer Society's "Courage Award."
+In 1977, President Jimmy Carter presented her with the American Cancer Society's "Courage Award."
 A year later, Riperton would become that organization's National Education chairwoman.

 ASCAP Biographical Dictionary